-Prior to 2010, comprehensive lake management plans were completed for the following lakes within the Region: Powers in Kenosha and Walworth Counties; George and Elizabeth and Mary Lakes (the Twin Lakes) in Kenosha County; the Waterford Impoundment and Wind in Racine County; Geneva, and Whitewater and Rice, in Walworth County; Friess and Pike in Washington County; and Ashippun, Eagle Spring, Fowler, Keesus, Lac La Belle, Little Muskego, Nagawicka, North, Oconomowoc, Okauchee, Pewaukee, and Upper and Lower Phantom, all in Waukesha County.
-Of these, the comprehensive lake management plans for Wind Lake in Racine County; Geneva Lake in Walworth County; Friess Lake in Washington County; and, for Lac La Belle, Oconomowoc, Okauchee, and Pewaukee Lakes in Waukesha County were updated and refined, and published as second editions of these comprehensive plans, prior to 2010.
+Prior to 2011, comprehensive lake management plans were completed for the following lakes within the Region: Powers in Kenosha and Walworth Counties; George and Elizabeth and Mary Lakes (the Twin Lakes) in Kenosha County; the Waterford Impoundment and Wind in Racine County; Geneva, and Whitewater and Rice, in Walworth County; Friess and Pike in Washington County; and Ashippun, Eagle Spring, Fowler, Keesus, Lac La Belle, Little Muskego, Nagawicka, North, Oconomowoc, Okauchee, Pewaukee, and Upper and Lower Phantom, all in Waukesha County.
+Of these, the comprehensive lake management plans for Wind Lake in Racine County; Geneva Lake in Walworth County; Friess Lake in Washington County; and, for Lac La Belle, Oconomowoc, Okauchee, and Pewaukee Lakes in Waukesha County were updated and refined, and published as second editions of these comprehensive plans, prior to 2011.

-In addition, prior to 2010, a number of other, more narrowly focused plans and related reports were prepared.
+In addition, prior to 2011, a number of other, more narrowly focused plans and related reports were prepared.
 These plans and reports are published as Commission memorandum reports.
-These plans and reports include a lake use management plan for Waubeesee Lake and the Anderson Canal, which connects Long Lake (Kee Nong Go Mong Lake) to Waubeesee Lake, in Racine County; aquatic plant and recreational use management plans for Booth and Pell Lakes in Walworth County; aquatic plant management plans for Voltz Lake in Kenosha County, Green, Middle, and Mill Lakes (the Lauderdale Lakes), Pleasant Lake, and Wandawega Lake in Walworth County, Friess Lake in Washington County, and Crooked Lake, Fowler Lake, Nagawicka Lake, Pine and Beaver Lakes, Pretty Lake, and the Phantom Lakes in Waukesha County; an aquatic plant inventory for Pine Lake in Waukesha County; lake protection plans for Benedict and Tombeau Lakes in Walworth and Kenosha Counties and for Middle Genesee Lake, Silver Lake, Pretty Lake, and the Kelly Lakes in Waukesha County; a public boating access and waterway protection plan for Big Muskego Lake in Waukesha County; watershed inventory reports for Nagawicka and Upper Nemahbin Lakes in Waukesha County: lake protection and recreational use plans for Silver Lake in Washington County and Hunters Lake in Waukesha County; a lake protection and stormwater management plan for Big Cedar Lake in Washington County; a lakefront recreational use and waterway protection plan for that portion of the shoreline of Pewaukee Lake located within the Village of Pewaukee in Waukesha County; and an environmental analysis of lands at the headwaters of Gilbert Lake and Big Cedar Lake in Washington County.
-Prior to 2010, the Commission staff also assisted a number of communities in the conduct of questionnaire-based lake-use surveys, including the communities on, and adjacent to, the Phantom Lakes and Eagle Spring Lake in Waukesha County, and Powers Lake in Kenosha and Walworth Counties.
-The results of these surveys were reported to the communities in the form of Commission letter reports.
+These plans and reports include a lake use management plan for Waubeesee Lake and the Anderson Canal, which connects Long Lake (Kee Nong Go Mong Lake) to Waubeesee Lake, in Racine County; aquatic plant and recreational use management plans for Booth and Pell Lakes in Walworth County; aquatic plant management plans for Benet and Shangrila Lakes and Voltz Lake in Kenosha County, Green, Middle, and Mill Lakes (the Lauderdale Lakes), Pleasant Lake, Wandawega Lake, and Whitewater and Rice Lakes in Walworth County, Friess Lake in Washington County, and Crooked Lake, Fowler Lake, Nagawicka Lake, Pine and Beaver Lakes, Pretty Lake, and the Phantom Lakes in Waukesha County: an aquatic plant inventory for Pine Lake in Waukesha County; lake protection plans for Benedict and Tombeau Lakes in Walworth and Kenosha Counties and for Middle Genesee Lake, Silver Lake, Pretty Lake, and the Kelly Lakes in Waukesha County; a public boating access and waterway protection plan for Big Muskego Lake in Waukesha County; watershed inventory reports for Nagawicka and Upper Nemahbin Lakes in Waukesha County; lake protection and recreational use plans for Silver Lake in Washington County and Hunters Lake in Waukesha County; a lake protection and stormwater management plan for Big Cedar Lake in Washington County; a lakefront recreational use and waterway protection plan for that portion of the shoreline of Pewaukee Lake located within the Village of Pewaukee in Waukesha County; and an environmental analysis of lands at the headwaters of Gilbert Lake and Big Cedar Lake in Washington County.

+Prior to 2011, the Commission staff also assisted a number of communities in the conduct of questionnaire-based lake-use surveys, including the communities on, and adjacent to, the Phantom Lakes and Eagle Spring Lake in Waukesha County, and Powers Lake in Kenosha and Walworth Counties.
+The results of these surveys were reported to the communities in the form of Commission letter reports and staff memoranda.

-During 2010, the Commission participated in lakemanagement-related meetings convened by the University of Wisconsin-Extension (UWEX), the WDNR, and the Wisconsin Association of Lakes, Inc. (WAL), collectively, the Wisconsin Lakes Partnership.
-The Commission assisted in the development and conduct of the 2010 Lakes Convention, an annual informational and educational program of the Wisconsin Lakes Partnership, focusing on the specific risks related to the introduction and management of nonnative aquatic species.
+During 2011, the Commission participated in lake-management-related meetings convened by the University of Wisconsin-Extension (UWEX), the WDNR, and the Wisconsin Association of Lakes, Inc. (WAL), collectively, the Wisconsin Lakes Partnership.
+The Commission assisted in the development and conduct of the 2011 Lakes Convention, an annual informational and educational program of the Wisconsin Lakes Partnership, focusing on empowering citizens and organizations to speak for Wisconsin's lakes.